igmuhlmann/CTR_CACleanup/README.md

 Installation:
-ssh to CTR and create a file in /usr/bin/nanometrics/
->> cd /usr/bin/nanometrics/ && touch archive_cleanup.sh
+SSH into the Centaur and copy the file archive_cleanup.sh to /usr/bin/nanometrics

 Give this file executable rights
 >> chmod -c 755 archive_cleanup.sh

 Add the cronjob command
+>> crontab -e
+Add the line:
-echo "0 * * * * /usr/bin/nanometrics/archive_cleanup.sh 90" >> /etc/crontab
+0 * * * * /usr/bin/nanometrics/archive_cleanup.sh 90

+Save and exit.

+Check:
+>> crontab -l

+Check if the script works and check output
+>> /usr/bin/nanometrics/archive_cleanup.sh 90  &&  tail /var/log/syslog
+The log-File should contain a line that the Script has been Activated.